mayorityz/flutterwave-cli/readme.md

 #### Installation

-Simply run `npm install flutterwave-cli-tool -g`
+Simply run `npm install -g flutterwave-cli-tool`

 ###### How It Works.